Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

 - ●Commission guidance has slipped.
 The Commission itself missed deadlines for publishing implementing guidance on high-risk classification, GPAI, and other operational questions.
 Companies have been told to comply with rules that the regulator has not yet finished explaining.

-Where the Legislative Process Actually Stands
+Where the Process Stood in April

 - ●Commission (November 2025): Proposed the original Omnibus text, including the delay mechanism tied to standards availability.

 - ●Council of the EU (March 13, 2026): Adopted a negotiating mandate with a different set of dates than the Commission proposed.
-The Council generally prefers a more cautious delay.

-- ●European Parliament, IMCO + LIBE committees (March 18, 2026): Adopted a joint position by 101–9 setting the December 2, 2027 and August 2, 2028 dates above.
-The full plenary still needs to vote.
+- ●European Parliament, IMCO + LIBE committees (March 18, 2026): Adopted a joint position by 101-9 setting December 2, 2027 and August 2, 2028 as the main high-risk dates.

 What Is NOT Being Delayed